-When I was 25, I found yoga again.
+Right after college, I found yoga again.
 At first, practicing in the Sivananda tradition.
-By the late 1990s, I started to explore Ashtanga, Vinyasa Yoga and Jivamukti Yoga.
-I felt that, personally and professionally, all roads were leading me to Jivamukti.
+I started to explore Ashtanga, Vinyasa Yoga and Jivamukti Yoga in the late 1990s and felt that, personally and professionally, all roads were leading me to Jivamukti.
 And that’s how it panned out.
-Working full-time, I did teacher trainings with Shiva Rea (Vinyasa Flow), David Swenson (Ashtanga) and Lex Gillan (Hatha).
-In 2005, the stars aligned for me to go to Jivamukti’s 300HR teacher training program.
-As luck would have it, that year was the last full training taught entirely by my teachers Sharon Gannon and David Life.
-I went on to finish our Advanced apprenticeship program in 2008 in NYC, became Advanced Certified in 2012 and was a Mentor at the Jivamukti teacher training in 2016 — an opportunity to work alongside Sharon, Emma Henry and Camilla Veen, Hachi Yu and John Smitic.
-I’ve been on the core Teacher Training faculty at Yoga Tree, in San Francisco, since 2012.
+While working full-time, I did teacher trainings with Shiva Rea (Vinyasa Flow), David Swenson (Ashtanga) and Lex Gillan (Hatha).
+In 2005, I went to Jivamukti’s 300HR teacher training program, the last year taught entirely by my teachers Sharon Gannon and David Life.
+I did the Advanced apprenticeship program in 2008 in NYC, became Advanced Certified in 2012 and was a Mentor at the Jivamukti teacher training in 2016.
+This was an amazing opportunity to work alongside some of Jivamukti’s best: Sharon, Emma Henry, Camilla Veen and Hachi Yu.

 May all beings everywhere be happy and free.

 I am often asked, What is Jivamukti Yoga and what makes it special?